upmcplanetracker/openevidenceaiscribe-ubuntu/README.md

 Configure Audio Devices
 -----------------------
 ### 1\.
+Discover device names

+    ./discover-audio.sh

+Use the output to confirm headset, Zoom, and Chrome PipeWire node names.
+Use these device names in step 2.

+### 2\.
 Create your config file

     cp clinic.env.example clinic.env
     nano clinic.env

 Edit the values so they match your hardware and applications.

-### 2\.
-Discover device names

-    ./discover-audio.sh

-Use the output to confirm headset, Zoom, and Chrome PipeWire node names.
-Update `clinic.env` if needed.
 * * *

 Usage